urdadx/nomad/README.md

 ## Disclaimer⚠️
-This project was built for my software engineering university class final project.
-Expect bugs and garbage code.
-Continue at your own discretion ☠️
+This project was developed for my university software engineering class final assessment.
+It may contain bugs and poorly written code.
+Proceed with caution. ☠️

 ### Getting Started